If you feel pain and stiffness in your joints caused by inflammation, see our natural remedies for arthritis.

 - Capsaicin—the “hot” chemical in chili peppers—can relieve the pain of arthritis.
-You can find it over the counter at drugstores.
-Don't get carried away with this idea and try smearing yourself directly with chili peepers—that's a higher potency than most skin will tolerate.
+Capsaicin temporarily reduces substance P, a pain transmitter.
+It is available as a topical cream, gel or patch at drugstores.
+When first applied, topical capsaicin causes a burning sensation.
+This sensation lessens within a few minutes, and also over time with repeated applications.
+(Don’t get carried away with this idea and try smearing yourself directly with chili peppers—that’s a higher potency than most skin will tolerate!)

 - Stretch for 18 to 20 minutes a day.
+Warm up first!
 Focus your stretching where it hurts the most, but increase flexibility all over.

 - Pack a small jar with golden raisins and cover them with gin.
 Eat nine raisins every morning, squeezing the extra gin back in the jar.

 - Bee-vemon contains anti-inflammatory peptides that act against the pain and inflammation of your arthritis.
 If you’re allergic to bees, do not use this remedy without the supervision of a doctor.
 Even if you aren’t allergic, buy a bee sting kit from your pharmacy and keep it handy.